minecrafterMc/MineSlapper/README.md

-# cellEngine
+# MineSlapper
-A simple engine for creating canvas games/animations/programs
+A scuffed version of Minesweeper made in javascript built on CellEngine